Faija-Chowdhury/Python-Data-Analysis-Project/README.md

 4. This chart played a key role in understanding which items drive revenue and where the business may need to focus improvement or promotional efforts.

-# Total Sales by item types:
+# Total Sales by item types chart:

  <img width="1370" height="654" alt="image" src="https://github.com/user-attachments/assets/bd5bd274-031f-4548-a052-dd13bd2bde4b" />